mrgnlabs/mrgn-ts/apps/marginfi-v2-ui/README.md

   </h4>
 </div>

-# marginFi v2 UI (mrgnlend frontend)
+# marginfi v2 UI (mrgnlend frontend)

-The MarginFi V2 UI is a nextjs web client that serves as the frontend for the mrgnlend lending platform.
+The marginfi V2 UI is a nextjs web client that serves as the frontend for the mrgnlend lending platform.
 It provides an easy-to-use interface for managing your lending and borrowing activities on the Solana blockchain.
 The UI is built using Next.js, a popular React-based framework for building server-rendered or statically exported React applications.

 ## Features